- Peruse the souks and medinas of Morocco's charming imperial cities

 Day 3: Transfer to Fes via Meknes & Volubilis

 After breakfast, meet your driver to start today's journey to Fes.
 Your first stop is Meknes, a charming city with a smaller medina, allowing for a more leisurely pace without worrying about pushy shopkeepers.
 Your driver will lead you through the Ville Impériale area, where you can explore gardens and palaces, as well as the gate of Bab al-Mansour, the Mausoleum of Moulay Ismail, and the Royal Stables.

 After enjoying Meknes, you'll head to Moulay Idriss, a hillside town which, from a distance, looks like a sitting camel.
 Founded by Moulay Idriss I in 789 after fleeing Mecca due to religious and tribal conflicts, it's the oldest town in Morocco and where the Idrisid Dynasty was founded.
 The town has the only round minaret in all of Morocco.
 Lunch is on your own here, with recommendations from your driver.

-Day 4: Explore the Imperial City of Fes and its UNESCO Medina
+Day 4: Explore the Imperial City of Fes & its UNESCO-listed Medina

 Day 5: Day Trip to Chefchaouen

 Enjoy an early breakfast before departing on your four-hour journey to the blue city of Chefchaouen.
 Chefchaouen is one of the prettiest towns in Morocco: an artsy, blue-washed mountain village that feels like its own world.
 The old medina is a delight of Moroccan and Andalusian influence, with red-tiled roofs, bright-blue buildings, and narrow lanes converging on the busy Uta el-Hammam and its restored Kasbah.
 Uta el-Hammam is the main square and a common meeting point for tourists and locals alike, hosting the daily buzz of this colorful town.